-Though not the most common flower you might see growing in a garden, the edelweiss flower is nonetheless a lovely, unique bloom that is worth giving to a loved one.
+Though not one of the most common flowers you might see growing in a garden, the edelweiss flower (Leontopodium nivale) is nonetheless a lovely, unique bloom that is worth giving to a loved one.

 The edelweiss flower is most revered in regions like Germany, Switzerland, and Austria – but it doesn’t matter how far you travel or where you look.
 This beautiful flower, despite its short life span, has inspired flower lovers all over the world to view this flower with great esteem.

-If you’re curious about the symbolism behind the edelweiss flower, don’t worry – we will tell you everything you need to know.
+If you’re curious about the meaning/symbolism behind the edelweiss flower, don’t worry – we will tell you everything you need to know.

 What Does Edelweiss Mean?

 The edelweiss flower is a German mountain flower that goes by the scientific name of Leontopodium alpinum.
 It grows at heights of 1,500 to 3,000 meters, so it’s not commonly found in most areas of the world.
 It’s also part of the sunflower and daisy families.

 Here are some interesting facts about edelweiss flowers!